mehikmat/java-stuff/WatUrlExtractor/README.md

 Input File selection for Solution:
 ----------------------------------
-So we can achieve required output using WAT files which are small in comparison to WARC files.
+So now we are going to use WARC files though WET files are small in comparision to WARC file.

 Logic Testing: